By Nasir Ali Hussain

 In an earlier piece that I wrote on this blog titled ‘Why I Write’ I explored the possible reasons and motivations that, despite laziness and bouts of ebbing self confidence, compel me to write stories and observational pieces.
 I wrote about the influence of the books, films and television that drew me to the love of story and imagination and how I in many ways saw my life in literary terms.
 However, one influence I completely forgot to mention was that of my absorption of Indian cinema, (or Bollywood as it is more popularly known now) when I was a child.
 I don’t know how I neglected to express the impact those films had on me not just as simple escapism, but also as a primary influence on my psyche and the way in which I viewed the world – as much as any book, film, or television program I have consumed in the English language- is a mystery to me.

 Meena Kumari, real name Mahjabeen Bano also had a side career as an urdu poet.
 The Urdu language is a hybrid of Farsi, Hindi and Arabic and for centuries was the factotum language of India.
 It was the language of learning, the courts and poets in the Indian subcontinent, whether they were Muslims, Hindus or Sikhs.
 It held the same place as Latin once did in Europe.
 This abruptly changed with the British Raj and western learning and the English common law system.
 However, Urdu to a great extent, remains the language of the Indo- Pak intellectual aristocrat.
 It is still revered as the expressive language of the mind, the mystical and the abstract.
-For some reason there was a tradition among Muslim poets from the Indian subcontienet to either become heavy drinkers or lovers of opiates.
-There were and are three other proclivities among the poets and writers of the subcontinent that I believe led to these undulgences in drink and drugs.
+For some reason there was a tradition among Muslim poets from the Indian subcontinent to either become heavy drinkers or lovers of opiates.
+There are three other factors among the poets and writers of the subcontinent that I believe led to these undulgences in drink and drugs among the ‘artistic’ classes.

 1. A cultural tendency for excessive self-praise and overblown personal platitudes among the literati.

 3. The habit of boasting about oneself.
 A habit that among the artists (and the wealthy) is so normalised that it comes across more as a virtue than an unseemly vice.
 My belief is that this stems from the habit of mistaking arrogance and ostentation as outward expressions of power, confidence and ‘sophistication’.
-I see it in the diaspora here in Britain.
+I see it in the diaspora here in Britain, so deeply are these habits entrenched in the innate psyche.

-Another famous twentieth century example of this was the playright and novelist Saadat Hasan Manto, who never got over the partition of India and wrote several short stories about it including Toba Tek Singh.
-A darkly farcical tale about the division of Hindu, Sikh and Muslim inmates of a Mental Asylum in Lahore into the newly created states of Pakistan and India.
+Another famous twentieth century example of this was the playright and novelist Saadat Hasan Manto.
+Like many writers and artists of his generation he never emotionally recovered from the partition of India and wrote several short stories about the repercussions of the separation.
+One of the best of which is Toba Tek Singh; a darkly farcical tale about the division of Hindu, Sikh and Muslim inmates of a Mental Asylum in Lahore into the newly created states of Pakistan and India.
 It has been twice made into a short film and is available to read online along with Tamasha, a short story based on the Jallianwala Bagh Massacre a/k/a Amritsar Massacre which took place on 13th April 1919.
 Saadat Hasan Manto died aged 42 from cirrhosis of the liver in January 1955.

 On his tomb stone he had it written on his self penned epitaph that he took the secret to the mastery of writing the short story with him to his grave.
 Mahajabeen Bano, a respected poet herself, was unfortunately to prove no exception to this tradition of an esteemed member of the Indian Muslim literati disapearing into a bottle.
 She was hospitalized and died less than a month after the release of Pakeezah, also from cirrhosis of the liver caused by alcoholism.
 She was only 38.